chgebhardt/picam_sync_neuro/README.md

     rpi1: 192.168.1.100:222
     rpi2: 192.168.1.101:222
     ```
-  - start fetch_exp script on command line and follow the instructions:
+  - start fetch_exp script specifying a local data directory on the command line and follow the instructions:
     ```
     ./fetch_exp.sh "/home/<username>/Desktop/picam_sync_neuro/tests"
     ```

 - project initiation:
-  - open jupyter notebook and start project_initiation.ipynb
+  - open jupyter notebook and start project_initiation.ipynb, choose datadir (=folder to where fetch_exp transferred the experiment files from the Pis), fps (frames per second) and the experiment identifier (yyyymmdd_e#)*
-    * sets up folders, converts the movies and extracts the image information of the binking LED)
+    * this converts the h264 movies and extracts the intensity values of the blinking LEDs per PiCamera (needed for synching)
 - run analysis pipeline to synchronize neural signals with the video

 📜 License